ArronBeale/CI_PP1_V_Photography/README.md

 ## Project Goals

 ### User Goals
-- To find a Photographer that they can hire or collaborate with.
+- To find a Photographer that they can hire or collaborate with
-- View Photographers work in a Gallery.
+- View Photographers work in a Gallery
-- Learn about the Photographer.
+- Learn about the Photographer
-- Find contact information.
+- Find contact information

 ### Site Owner Goals
-- Promote his business.
+- Promote his business
-- Showcase his work.
+- Showcase his work
-- Provide information for customers to contact him.
+- Provide information for customers to contact him
-- Allow customers to learn about him.
+- Allow customers to learn about him

 [Back to Top](<#Table-of-Content>)
 ## User Experience

 ### Target Audience
-- Potentianl new customers.
+- Potentianl new customers
-- Previous customers for repeat business.
+- Previous customers for repeat business
-- Other Photographers.
+- Other Photographers
-- Collaborators.
+- Collaborators

 ### User Requirments and Expectations
 - Accessibility
-- Information can be found easily.
+- Information can be found easily
-- An intuitive navigation.
+- An intuitive navigation
-- Functional links that work.
+- Functional links that work
-- Responsive design for mobile, tablet, laptop, desktop.
+- Responsive design for mobile, tablet, laptop, desktop
 - No overload of information
-- Visually appealing.
+- Visually appealing

 ### User Stories